bhisaac/5eFP/5eFP-SRD.md

 Spellcasters have an innate ability to perceive the flow of magic.
 You can discard your action on your turn to sense the presence of magic up to 6 squares away.
 If you sense magic in this way, you can see a faint aura around any visible creature or object in the area that bears magic, and you learn its school of magic, if any.

-This awareness can penetrate most barriers but is blocked by 1 square of stone, metal, wood, or dirt and a thin sheet of lead.
+This awareness lasts until the beginning of your next turn and can penetrate most barriers.
+However, it is blocked by one square of stone, metal, wood, or dirt and a thin sheet of lead.

 ## Spell Lists